ibm-cloud-docs/app-configuration/ac-release-notes.md

 [JavaScript SDK](/docs/app-configuration?topic=app-configuration-ac-javascript) available to integrate browser applications with App Configuration service.

-[React SDK](/docs/app-configuration?topic=app-configuration-ac-react) available to integrate react applications with App Configuration service.
+[React SDK](/docs/app-configuration?topic=app-configuration-ac-react) available to integrate React applications with App Configuration service.

 ## June 2022
 {: #June-2022}

 New snapshot feature with GitHub integration is available for Enterprise plan.

-Release of 0.3.0 version of Admin SDK to support snapshots.
+Release of version 0.3.0 of Admin SDK to support snapshots.

 [Snapshots](/docs/app-configuration?topic=app-configuration-ac-snapshots)

 ## April 2022
 {: #april-2022}

 Phased rollout support for feature flags is available for Lite and Enterprise plan.

-Upgrade the server SDKs to version 0.3.0 and above for the phased rollout feature.
+Upgrade the server SDKs to version 0.3.0 or higher version for the phased rollout feature.

 ## January 2022
 {: #jan-2022}